This blog post was updated on October 31, 2022.

-There’s just no way we could leave Central Park off our list.
-From the West Side to the East Side of the park, you’ll feel like you’ve entered another world with the magical aura that emits from the leaves changing colors.
-You’ll have plenty of photo ops, so get your iPhone camera and Instagram captions ready.
-There’s a reason why autumn in Central Park has made its way into several famous television shows and movies, from popular TV shows like Gossip Girl to the classic film, Autumn in New York.
-You’ll find that it’s a wonderful reprieve from the hustle and bustle of Manhattan.
+There’s no way we could leave Central Park off our list.
+From the West Side to the East Side, you’ll feel like you’ve entered another world with the aura that emits from the changing leaves.
+You’ll have plenty of photo ops, so keep your camera ready.
+There’s a reason why autumn in Central Park has made its way into many famous movies and television shows.
+You’ll find that it’s a wonderful reprieve from the hustle and bustle of the rest of Manhattan.

-Some of the best Central Park spots for leaf-peeping include The Reservoir, The Mall & Literary Walk, The Ramble, and The Hallett Nature Sanctuary.
-While there’s much to do in Central Park, from visiting the Belvedere Castle and the Central Park Zoo to ice-skating and boat-paddling, you can always just get lost among the leaves and go for a nice, relaxing stroll.
+Some of the best Central Park spots for leaf-peeping include The Reservoir, the Mall & Literary Walk, the Ramble, and the Hallett Nature Sanctuary.
+There’s so much to do in Central Park, from visiting the Belvedere Castle and the Central Park Zoo to inline skating and paddle boating.
+Or you can just get lost among the leaves and go for a nice, relaxing stroll.

 Comb Through a Corn Maze in Queens

-See the Spooky Halloween Parade in the VillageWhen it comes to quintessential New York City in autumn holidays, Halloween always comes to the forefront of our minds.
-The orange and black colors, the spookiness, and the festive atmosphere that surrounds Halloween is just right for fall.
-And, what better way to celebrate Halloween than in the West Village of NYC?
+See the Halloween Parade in the VillageWhen it comes to quintessential New York City holidays, Halloween always comes to mind.
+The orange and black colors, the spookiness, and the festive atmosphere surrounding Halloween.
+And most of all, the people watching.
+It’s like Halloween was designed with New York City in mind.
+And what better way to celebrate Halloween than in the West Village?
 Every Halloween, thousands of costume-clad New Yorkers partake in the NYC Village Halloween Parade.
-If you go, you’ll find giant puppets, over 50 bands playing live music, and tons of dance performances.
-Don’t have a costume?
-No worries, you can watch the parade too!
+You’ll find giant puppets, over 50 bands playing live music, and tons of dance performances.

 Walk the High Line in Chelsea

-If you’ve ever been to NYC or have lived there for a while, you may have already walked the High Line.
-But, there’s nothing comparable to a long stroll during the fall there.
+You may have already walked the High Line, but there’s really nothing like a long stroll along this uniquely urban park during the fall.
 At the High Line, you’ll discover a fantastic blend of city life and natural scenery.
-While you’re still right in the center of New York City, you’re also accompanied by fall scenery on your way.
-There are beautiful, lush woodlands, sundecks over the water, and the lushly packed Chelsea Thicket.
+There are beautiful, lush green spaces, sundecks over the water, and the lushly packed Chelsea Thicket.
 Orange leaves and autumn moor grass fill the gardens of the Gansevoort Woodland, so get your cameras ready for a fall photo shoot.
-If you want to shop for some fall clothing or grab a bite to eat, head over to Chelsea Market.

 Experience a Festive Halloween in Harlem